A QCEG PUBLICATION

 The Golden Age of Florence, Rome, and Venice

-During the Renaissance, three Italian city-states — Florence, Rome, and Venice — rose to extraordinary cultural prominence, each fostering a golden age of art, architecture, philosophy, and commerce that shaped Western civilisation.
+During the Renaissance, three Italian city-states—Florence, Rome, and Venice—rose to extraordinary cultural prominence, each fostering a golden age of art, architecture, philosophy, and commerce that shaped Western civilisation.

-Together, these three cities defined the artistic and intellectual zenith of the Renaissance — a triad of genius whose legacy continues to illuminate the world.
+Together, these three cities defined the artistic and intellectual zenith of the Renaissance—a triad of genius whose legacy continues to illuminate the world.

 divider

-Cross-References To Haute Couture Parallels
+Cross-References to Haute Couture Parallels

 Florence — Intellectual Elegance & Artistic Precision Renaissance Traits